Korjenić-Neorić Armorial

-The Korjenić-Neorić Armorial is a 1595 copy of the lost original of the Ohmućević Armorial (Ohmućevićev grbovnik) commissioned by Petar Ohmućević (died 1599), a Spanish admiral of Ragusan origin, at some point between 1584 and 1594.
+The Korjenić-Neorić Armorial is a 1595 copy of the lost original of the Ohmučević Armorial (Ohmučevićev grbovnik) commissioned by Petar Ohmučević (died 1599), a Spanish admiral of Ragusan origin, at some point between 1584 and 1594.
 It is an example of the earliest ("Interconfessional") form of Illyrism, which formed the ideological basis for the later rise of South Slavic nationalism in Southeast Europe.

 The armorial combines historical (late medieval) with fictional coats of arms to construct the notion of an "Illyrian Empire".
 This Empire happened to coincide exactly with the sphere of interest of the Spanish Empire in the Southeast Europe at the time, and hence also Petar's own.
-The personal purpose pursued by Petar Ohmućević was that of confirming his own "Illyrian" nobility after he rose to the rank of admiral in the Spanish navy.
+The personal purpose pursued by Petar Ohmučević was that of confirming his own "Illyrian" nobility after he rose to the rank of admiral in the Spanish navy.
 In order to qualify for the greater chivalric orders of Habsburg Spain at the time, it was necessary to prove descent from eight noble and purely Catholic great-grandparents.